garysweaver/irie/README.md

     http://localhost:3000/foobars.json?color=null
     http://localhost:3000/foobars.json?color=nil

 If you want to change this behavior for a specific param or for all, you may implement convert_request_param_value_for_filtering in your controller.
-For example, if empty params or those only containing only spaces should be null, e.g. 'http://localhost:3000/foobars.json?color=' or http://localhost:3000/foobars.json?color=  ', then you'd put this into the controller:
+For example, if empty params or those only containing only spaces should be null, then you'd put this into the controller:

     def convert_request_param_value_for_filtering(attr_name, value)
       value && ['NULL','null','nil',''].include?(value.strip) ? nil : value